What is “experimental”?

 Hiroshi Yoshioka (Aesthetician / Professor of Aesthetics and Theory of Arts, Kyoto University)

-Host☞ Kyoto Experiment Co-director
+Host☞ Kyoto Experiment Co-directors

 2.20 (Sat) 18:30-20:30